puppetlabs/puppetdb/documentation/configure.markdown

 The data Puppet collects provides just one of many methods we use for learning about our community of users.
 The more we know about how you use Puppet, the better we can address your needs.
 No personally identifiable information is collected, and the data we collect is never used or shared outside Puppet.

+### `facts-blacklist`

+Optional.
+Set by delacring `facts-blacklist` in the PuppetDB configuration file.
+Providing a comma seperated string of fact names in the case of an INI config file or a list of fact names in the case of a HOCON config file will cause PuppetDB to ignore those facts on ingestion.
+See examples below.

+* INI: "fact1, fact2, fact3"
+* HOCON: ["fact1", "fact2", "fact3"]

 `[database]` settings
 -----